 - Meet with the student individually to discuss a specific plan for implementing accommodations.
 You are encouraged to follow up with an email reviewing the plan so that you and the student have a common reference outlining your individual responsibilities.

 - Consider that the requested accommodations available to a student on a routine basis are generalized to the academic experience; however we cannot anticipate every nuance of a particular class.
 There may be occasions that additional accommodations are necessary or situations in which we may need to modify an existing accommodation to maintain the integrity of course objectives.

-- Contact the Disability Services Advisor with any questions regarding accommodations.
-If the requested accommodation is unclear or you have concerns about providing the accommodation, the DS Advisor can assist you in better understanding and developing a plan to meet the student’s needs.
+- Contact the Accessibility Coordinator with any questions regarding accommodations.
+If the requested accommodation is unclear or you have concerns about providing the accommodation, the Accessibility Coordinator can assist you in better understanding and developing a plan to meet the student’s needs.

 Complete Rights and Responsibilities for Faculty

 - request in writing from Student Accessibility Services notification of a student's need for accommodation.
 (Faculty and staff do not have the right to access disability documentation.)